 "The Minor Adjustment Beauty Salon" is not a blockbuster novel, but it is a worthwhile read as a gentle relaxing humour.
 It was one of many books promoted by my local library.
 I noticed that it was in a series, "The No 1 Ladies' Detective Agency."
-I had not read the book, but watched the tv series on DVD.
+I had not read the first book, but watched the tv series on DVD.
 Two of the main characters are who I picture when I read the book.

 We are focused on beautiful women as slim, but in Botwwana they prefer a traditional build which is large and Mma Precious Ramotswe with her good humour and common sense personifies beauty, at least in the eyes of her husband JLB Matekoni, a mechanic.
 Ramatswe is a detective which she decided to do after her father died and she sold off his stock of cattle.